 Knowing God through Hymns

-Starting in 2017, join me every other Sunday in praising God for who He is.
+Starting in 2017, join me once per month in praising God for who He is.
 For this series, I’m using each of the hymns at the ends of all the 57 chapters of Wayne Grudem’s Systematic Theology.
 Want to find more hymns from this Sunday hymn series?
 Click the hymn tag.

 - Horatius Bonar (1808 – 1889) was a prolific author and hymnist; this hymn being one of many that spread to all the English-speaking world.
 (Bonar was acquainted with Robert Murray M’cheyne who is known for his system for reading through the Bible in one year.)